raspberrypilearning/welcome-to-my-world/en/step_1.md

 ### PROJECT BRIEF: 2.5D simulation
 <hr style="border-top: 2px solid black;">

-You need to create a 2.5D simulation, that the user can interact with.
-The simulation will be from a First Person View, so that the user appears to be looking through the screen at the environment you've created.
+You need to create a 2.5D simulation that the user can interact with.
+The simulation will be from a first person view, so that the user appears to be looking through the screen at the environment you've created.

 Your simulation should:
-+ Use different sized sprites to represent the distance of the object from the viewer.
++ Use different sized sprites to represent the distance of the object from the viewer
-+ Use clones to generate copies of sprites.
++ Use clones to generate copies of sprites
-+ Use My Blocks to keep your code organised and/or allow the use of inputs.
++ Use `My Blocks`{:class='block3myblocks'} to keep your code organised and/or allow the use of inputs

 Your simulation could:
-+ Have an educational theme, to try and teach the user a skill.
++ Have an educational theme, to try and teach the user a skill
-+ Use sounds or music to make the simulation appear more realistic.
++ Use sounds or music to make the simulation appear more realistic
 </div>

 --- no-print ---